 In Avatar, Sam Worthington puts on the face of Jake Sully, whose Sun and Saturn are on Zoe Saldana, Neytiri’s Venus.
-To Neytiri, Jake represents both the future (the blazing Sun) and a dumbbell (Saturn) on her way of connecting (Venus).
+To Neytiri, Jake represents both the future (the blazing Sun) and a dumbbell (Saturn) on everything she connects to (Venus).
 To Jake, Neytiri is, you guessed it — a love goddess from “planet” Venus!

 Still haven’t had enough of these star connections or want more in-depth, juicy detail?
-Check back here for my Movie Match-ups, where I reveal all astrological links between actors in your favorite movies!
+Look out for my Movie Match-ups, where I reveal astrological links between actors in your fave films.

-What Gives – Are Casting Directors Really Astrologers in Disguise?
+What Gives – Are Casting Directors Expert Astrologers?

-The only way this all would humanly make sense is if every casting director that ever recruited actors for movies was an expert astrologer, and every screenwriter is stuffing words of dialogue in the actor’s mouth specific to his or her astrology, so that each actor is perfectly “designed” to fit the film, and the film to fit the actor.
+Maybe it ain’t magic.
+Maybe every casting director is an expert astrologer, and each screenwriter stuffs words of dialogue in the actor’s mouth to light up their real-life emotional battles, so that each actor is perfectly designed to the film, and the film to the actor.